Physics Department Fellowships: Incoming Students

 4) The thesis must have been completed and submitted the previous year

 Number Awarded: One student per year

-Deadline: Faculty must submit their nominations to the Student Services Director by the fourth Friday in March.
+Deadline: Submit materials to the Physics Student Services Office (firstname.lastname@example.org) by the fourth Monday in March.
 This prize is awarded by a faculty committee each April.

 The family of Marcellus Lee "Marc" Wiedenbeck established this award to honor Marc Wiedenbeck's 40 years of service on the Michigan faculty.
 The Wiedenbeck Award is presented to a graduate student that exemplifies outstanding teaching abilities.